greenbud12/PersonalSite/README.md

 ### Calculator

-- Addition, subtraction, multiplication, division, exponentiation, percentage calculation, and factorial.
+- Addition, subtraction, multiplication, division, powers, modulo, and factorial.
 - Keyboard support for convenient input.
 - Memory functions to store and recall values.
 - Clearing of calculations.